-Notes to Financial Statements (continued) For the year ended December 31, 2017
+Notes to Financial Statements (continued) For the year ended December 31, 2018

-D. Budgets and Budgetary Accounting (continued)
+D. Basis of Accounting (continued)

-In its accounting and financial reporting, the Fire District No. 3 of the Township of Old Bridge follows the pronouncements of the Governmental Accounting Standards Board (GASB) and the pronouncements of the Financial Accounting Standards Board (FASB) and its predecessor organizations issued on or before November 30, 1989, unless they conflict with or contradict GASB pronouncements.
+In its accounting and financial reporting, the Fire District No. 3 of the Township of Old Bridge follows the pronouncements of the Governmental Accounting Standards Board (GASB) and its predecessor organizations issued on or before November 30, 1989, unless they conflict with or contradict GASB pronouncements.
 The Fire District No. 3 of the Township of Old Bridge's proprietary funds have elected not to apply the standards issued by FASB after November 30, 1989.